-The college has newly built twin campuses in the city centre: the stunning City Campus at Cathedral Street, which opened in August 2016, and the Riverside Campus at Thistle Street, which opened in 2015.
+The college has two city centre campuses: the stunning City Campus at Cathedral Street, which opened in August 2016, and the Riverside Campus at Thistle Street, which opened in 2015.
 These new developments replaced a number of other smaller campuses.

 Courses and Subjects

-The college offers courses ranging from National Certificate (NC) through to advanced courses at Higher National Diploma (HND) and degree level.
+The college offers courses ranging from NC through to advanced courses at HND and degree level.
 The college works in partnership with a range of universities throughout the UK to provide opportunities for students to progress with their studies.
 It has specific links with Glasgow Caledonian and Edinburgh Napier universities, and the University of the West of Scotland.

-Courses are taught through six faculties: Building, Engineering and Energy; Business; Creative Industries; Education and Society; Leisure and Lifestyle; and Nautical Studies.
+Courses are taught through four faculties: Creative Industries; Education and Humanities; Hospitality and Leisure; and Nautical and STEM.

 Facilities and Services

-The college has invested £228 million into its twin super campus, with the City Campus boasting modern facilities including: TV, radio and photography studios; commercial hair, beauty and nail salon; 16 professional cookery kitchens; modern IT facilities and libraries; training airline cabin; City Market (including fishmonger, baker and butcher) which is open to the public; and a business centre.
+The City Campus boasts modern facilities including: TV, radio and photography studios; commercial hair, beauty and nail salon; 16 professional cookery kitchens; modern IT facilities and libraries; training airline cabin; City Market (including fishmonger, baker and butcher) which is open to the public; and a business centre.

 The award winning Riverside Campus is the most modern and most technologically advanced maritime campus in the world, and includes a 360-degree shipping simulation suite and state of the art nautical chart rooms.
-It runs the first women-only engineering and construction classes in Scotland.
+It has one of the few STEM Centres of Excellence in Scotland.

 The college has cafes, coffee bars and restaurants throughout each of the campuses as well as the fitness suite, CitySport+ at the City Campus.